 B8.
 Conversations with Jane Austen at the Elysian Café

-William Phillips, Illinois-Greater Chicago Region with Debra Ann Milller, Syrie James, Kathryn Marshall and other performers
+William Phillips, Illinois-Greater Chicago Region with Debra Ann Milller, Syrie James, Kathryn Marshall, Chris Wood and other performers

 This presentation (in readers’ theater form) imagines conversations between Jane Austen and four subsequent writers of significance: Mark Twain (1835-1910); Virginia Woolf (1882-1941); E. M. Forster (1879-1970); and Eudora Welty (1909-2001).
 These may be positive, negative, or a bit of each.